JabRef/jabref/README.md

 - Keep track of what you read: ranking, priority, printed, quality-assured

 #### Cite

 - Native [BibTeX] and [Biblatex] support
 - Cite-as-you-write functionality for external applications such as Emacs, Kile, LyX, Texmaker, TeXstudio, Vim and WinEdt.
-- Format refrences in one of more thousands built-in citation styles or create your own style
+- Format references in one of more thousands built-in citation styles or create your own style
 - Support for Word and LibreOffice/OpenOffice to insert and format citations

 #### Share

 - Many built-in export options or create your own export format
-- Library is saved as a simple text file and thus easy to share with others via Dropbox & co and is version-control friendly
+- Library is saved as a simple text file and thus easy to share with others via Dropbox and is version-control friendly
 - Work in a team: sync the contents of your library with a SQL database

 ## Installation

-Nightly development builds are available at [builds.jabref.org](https://builds.jabref.org/master/).
+Fresh development builds are available at [builds.jabref.org](https://builds.jabref.org/master/).
-Features may not work as expected in this version.
 The [latest stable release is available at FossHub](https://www.fosshub.com/JabRef.html).

 JabRef runs on any system equipped with the Java Virtual Machine (1.8 or newer), which can be downloaded at no cost from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).